R-54/R-54.github.io/README.md

-# IvanRodriguezSoria.github.io
-Personal projects that i want to share
+##Working projects i want to share.

+#Cronomether
+##To see the working project on your desktop enter to:

+#HackerRank-Js
+##To see the working project on your desktop enter to:

+#D'zonoot
+##To see the working project on your desktop enter to: